 Why the Affluent Tend to Fight Property Tax Redistribution to Poorer Districts

-Given the emphasis the affluent put on education, and their active decision to seek out neighborhoods where the school districts are well-funded and well-run, any time a government bureaucrat comes in and demands they take money they are investing in their children and invest it in other children, they don’t take it well.
+Given the emphasis the affluent put on education, and their active decision to seek out neighborhoods where the school districts are well-funded and well-run, any time a government bureaucrat or social activist comes in and demands they take their money, which they are investing in their children, and, instead, invest it in other children, they don’t take it well.
 It’s not that they don’t care about the poor students – in fact, they are probably very sympathetic to their plight – it’s that they care more about their own kids and you’re dealing with a zero-sum game.
 Every $1 taken from the local schools’ art supplies, tennis courts, and textbooks is gone forever.
-It’s a real disutility, made even more real by the fact it’s your money they are taking.
-It’s one thing to pay taxes and drive by the building, seeing where you cash goes.
-It’s another for it to be sent off to an area you never visit and that is nothing more than an abstract idea.
+It’s real disutility, made even more real by the fact it’s your money they are taking.
+It’s one thing to pay local property taxes and drive by the building, seeing where your cash goes; to know and see the local kids in the community, understanding that you’re educating your future neighbors.
+It’s another for those funds to be sent off to an area you never visit and that is nothing more than an abstract idea.

 I’m not saying it is necessarily right but millions of years of evolution have resulted in this parental bond causing people to want to give their offspring the best chance at a good life they can.
 That’s why trying to fight over property tax dollars is a losing game.
 If it ever got bad enough, the rich would incorporate their own towns, lower property taxes to nothing, and setup private schools with $20,000+ per year tuition.
 The reformers have no chance of winning under the current system.

 If I wanted to change it, how would I go about it?
-After looking at it for years, the only system I’ve seen that would have any chance of success would be following in Finland’s footsteps and forcing the rich and the poor to attend class together, banning all private schools and integrating districts.
+After looking at it for years, the only system I’ve seen that would have any chance of success would be following in Finland’s footsteps and forcing the rich and the poor to attend class together, banning all private schools, and integrating districts along socioeconomic lines.
 Why?
-It solves a mathematical problem – a mental model you should all know from economics and insurance – called adverse selection that causes school competition to fail under a traditional capitalism model with the most capable opting out entirely.
+It solves a mathematical problem – a mental model you should all know from economics and insurance – called adverse selection that causes school competition to fail under a traditional model because the most capable opt out entirely.
 When the children of the rich are in the same boat as everyone else, human nature kicks in and these better educated, more affluent parents begin to invest in the local school for the benefit of their kid, but in a way that happens to provide lots of benefits to poor kids, too.

 Would I do it if I had the power?
 No. I can’t get around the terrifying political implications of nationalizing the school system and making opt-out impossible.
 I’ve read enough history to know what happens when you give a central government the power to indoctrinate entire generations of students and take away any countermeasures.
 Perhaps I spent too much time in case studies of the 20th century but it rarely ends well for a society as large as the United States.
 (It could work in a nation such as Finland, where you’re dealing with only 5.4 million people in a relatively small geographic area.)